-In the job offset mode, sort jobs and entire copy groups are shifted to the front or rear for delivery to the tray, and other copies are delivered to the tray without a shift.
+In the job offset mode, sort jobs and entire copy groups are shifted to the front for delivery to the tray, and other copies are delivered to the tray without a shift.

-The copies are shifted by the front and rear alignment plates.
-The alignment plate is checked by the alignment plate home position sensor (PI6, PI29) to find out whether it is at the home position.
+The copies are shifted by the alignment plate.
+The alignment plate is checked by the alignment plate home position sensor (PI6) to find out whether it is at the home position.

-The finisher controller PCB drives the front and rear alignment motors (M3, M11) at power-on to return the alignment plate to its home position.
+The finisher controller PCB drives the alignment motor (M3) at power-on to return the alignment plate to its home position.